 The Coffee plant – Coffea arabica the botanical name, has been a trading commodity for centuries and grown in Europe since the 1700’s.

-Glossy, dark green, 4-5 inch leaves, dress this upright grower.
+Glossy, dark green leaves, 4″-5″ inches in length, dress this upright grower.

-With good care and a mature plant, small clusters of tiny white flowers develop at the leaf joints of new growth.
+With good care and a mature coffee plant, small clusters of tiny white flowers develop at the leaf joints of new growth.

 As an extra plus, the tiny flowers produce a sweet jasmine-like fragrance.